This post contains affiliate links. I earn a small commission if you choose to purchase through qualifying links.

 - Large pot

-- Large food processor or hand mixer, immersion blender, or blender
+- Large food processor or hand mixer, immersion blender, or stand mixer

 Notes